Zouheirhmaidann/WarehouseManagement/README.md

 ## Features

-- User Authentication
+- User Authentication with secure token management
-- Home Dashboard with Quick Actions
+- Home Dashboard with Quick Actions and animated cards
-- Barcode Scanning for Items
+- Real-time Barcode Scanning with cooldown prevention
-- Order Management
+- Order Management with search and filtering
+- Order Status tracking and KPIs
+- Modern UI with smooth animations using Moti
+- Keyboard-aware forms with auto-dismissal
+- Toast notifications for user feedback

 ## Project Structure